Summary

 BC, CA

-The Whale Trail is a series of places to watch whales, dolphins and other marine mammals from shore.
-Our mission is to inspire appreciation and stewardship for marine mammals and their habitat.
+The Whale Trail's mission is to inspire appreciation and stewardship for orcas, other marine mammals, and the marine environment by identifying a network of viewing sites along the whales' trails through the Salish Sea and along the Pacific Coast.
 Our goals are to increase awareness, build community, and promote land-based whale watching.
 Our overarching goal is to recover the endangered southern resident orcas (J, K and L pods) from the threat of extinction.

-Support The Whale Trail on Giving Tuesday with confidence that your donation will make a difference.
+Support The Whale Trail with confidence that

 Organization name